Will US President-elect Trump end the Russia-Ukraine war in 100 days?

 In Mar-a-Lago, he said: “Russia has someone right on their doorstep and I can understand their feeling about that.”

-Before the war started, “the deal [with Russia] could have been made by just an average dealmaker,” said Trump, suggesting he would have readily agreed to keep Ukraine out of NATO, and perhaps made other concessions outgoing US President Joe Biden found unpalatable.
+Before the war started, “the deal [with Russia] could have been made by just an average dealmaker”, said Trump, suggesting he would have readily agreed to keep Ukraine out of NATO, and perhaps made other concessions outgoing US President Joe Biden found unpalatable.

 Kellogg has said Trump is “not trying to give something to Putin or to the Russians … He’s actually trying to save Ukraine and save their sovereignty.”